mabbotts9797/GoDockerExample/README.md

 # GoDockerExample
-A repository used for a blog post talked about on morganabbotts.uk surrounding go and docker.
+A repository used for a blog post talked about (here)[https://morganabbotts.uk/how-to-dockerize-a-go-application/] surrounding dockerizing a go web application